-al meaning and significance of the obtained similarity criteria Criterion Physical Meaning Value $k_1 = \frac{r}{\Delta}$ Characterizes the influence of tube geometry and contaminant layer thickness on the penetration of Indicates that the tube radius significantly exceeds the thickness of the contaminant layer, promoting effective ultrasonic wave penetration.
+Criterion Physical Meaning Value $k_1 = \frac{r}{\Delta}$ Characterizes the influence of tube geometry and contaminant layer thickness on the penetration of Indicates that the tube radius significantly exceeds the thickness of the contaminant layer, promoting effective ultrasonic wave penetration.
 The cleaning process becomes more localized and intensive. ultrasonic waves to contaminants.
 Indicates that the contaminant layer thickness is large relative to the tube radius, making ultrasonic wave penetration more challenging and reducing cleaning efficiency.
 Additional measures, such as increasing power or duration of ultrasonic exposure, are required. $k_2 = \frac{E{\scriptscriptstyle M}}{E{\scriptscriptstyle Y}}$ Evaluates the efficiency of converting ultrasonic energy into cavitation effects through the energy A significant portion of ultrasonic energy is efficiently converted into shock waves.
-This indicates high energy efficiency of the system and an intense cavitation process, leading to active contaminant removal.
-Only a small fraction of ultrasonic energy is used to generate shock transferred to shock waves. waves, indicating energy losses or insufficient power.
-The system requires improvements to enhance efficiency. $=\frac{k_3}{r^2\rho l}$ Indicates the relative efficiency of contaminant removal from the tube.
+This indicates high energy efficiency of the system and an intense cavitation process, leading to active contaminant removal. transferred to shock waves.
+Only a small fraction of ultrasonic energy is used to generate shock waves, indicating energy losses or insufficient power.
+The system requires improvements to enhance efficiency. $\begin{bmatrix} k_3 \\ = \frac{m}{r^2 \rho l} \end{bmatrix}$ Indicates the relative efficiency of contaminant removal from the tube.
 The volume of liquid involved in the process is significantly larger than the mass of contaminants removed.
 This may indicate low cleaning efficiency, as only a small amount of contamination was removed relative to the liquid volume.
 Low values of the criterion indicate high cleaning efficiency: a significant amount of contamination is removed even with a small liquid volume.